phuthiennguyen-hub/CNN-pVAE-/README.md

 ## Model Overview

 The pVAE consists of a variational autoencoder (VAE) and a regressor.
 The VAE includes an encoder that compresses input images into a latent space and a decoder that reconstructs images from this latent representation.
 In addition to minimizing the reconstruction loss and the Kullback-Leibler divergence, the latent space is used by a regressor to predict effective material properties directly from the encoded representations.
 This joint framework enables both image reconstruction and property prediction, facilitating structure-property mapping and inverse design.
+For more information and results, please check [4].

 ---